Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-03/docs/REACT_IN_GCLOUDSTORAGE.md

 Another Microservice is developed in GCloud Function (linking to python models)

+Definition of Microservice:

+1. "perform a related set of operations": only one function, Rails is to call APIs, React for frontend, Python for backend model
-Definition of Microservice: Rails(deployed in GCloud Run, ) independently deployable, React(deployed in GCloud storage) independently deployable, Python(deployed in GCloud Function) independently deployable
+2. "independently deployed and operated": Rails(deployed in GCloud Run, ) independently deployable, React(deployed in GCloud storage) independently deployable, Python(deployed in GCloud Function) independently deployable
+3. "readily incorporated with other external services": Rails can connect to frontend through APIs

 How to prove independently deployable: Have 3 different autodeploy on Git